X icon white, transparent background.

 Frequent check-ins are also crucial for remote teams that have fewer contact points with colleagues and managers.
 According to a recent report, 15% of off-site workers feel isolated and 11% struggle to stay motivated.
 More opportunities to talk to managers can make employees feel more connected and involved.

-For managers: How to run effective one on ones
+For managers: How to run effective 1:1s

-All managers can benefit from support and guidance on how to run one on one meetings effectively — but it’s especially important if they’re new team leads, or if you’ve had recent workplace changes, like switching to a hybrid setup.
-Here are some tips for managers looking to improve their one on one conversations :
+All managers can benefit from support and guidance on how to run one-on-one meetings effectively — but it’s especially important if they’re new team leads, or if you’ve had recent workplace changes, like switching to a hybrid setup.
+Here are some tips for managers looking to improve their one-on-one conversations :

 • Write some suggested topics and questions, and add them to the agenda so your direct report can come prepared.

-• Share suggestions but ask open-ended questions to ensure the one on one meeting is a collaborative process.
+• Share suggestions but ask open-ended questions to ensure the one-on-one meeting is a collaborative process.

 • Prioritize active listening by paying attention to what employees say and acknowledging their points when you respond.